paralus/website/docs/Single Sign On/slack.md

 ---
 title: Slack
-description: "Configuring Slack as Identity Provider"
+description: "Configuring Slack as Identity Provider for Paralus"
 slug: /single-sign-on/slack

 ---

-In this document, we'll show you how to use Slack as an Identity provider.
+In this document, we'll show you how to use Slack as an Identity provider for Paralus.
 This will allow your users to login via Slack and access Paralus.
 Below is the list of items that we will cover in this document:

 - [Creating a Slack SSO Application](#creating-a-slack-sso-application)
 - [Adding an Identity Provider to Paralus](#adding-an-identity-provider-to-paralus)